Fernandojmo/Fernandojmo/README.md

 </div>

 ### <h1 align="center">Hi there, i'm Fernando Melo👋</h1>
-i'm a Industial Engenieer, Full Stack MERN developer and DevOps engieer.
+<p>i'm a Industial Engenieer, Full Stack MERN developer and DevOps engieer.</p>

-My specialty focuses on full stack web development with React, JavaScript, HTML, CSS, MongoDB, Express, and Node.js.
+<p>My specialty focuses on full stack web development with React, JavaScript, HTML, CSS, MongoDB, Express, and Node.js.
 Additionally, I have experience with other languages and tools such as Visual Basic, Python, Jenkins, SonarQube, Nexus, and Git.
 Furthermore, I have a keen interest in continuing my learning journey to explore new technological tools that enable me to work in various areas related to computer science, development, and IT project management.
-Lastly, I possess soft skills such as leadership, teamwork, and negotiation.
+Lastly, I possess soft skills such as leadership, teamwork, and negotiation.</p>

 <br/>